Jeremie-Beucler/Rythm-of-thoughts/README.md

 - **Trajectories through question order**: Examine the evolution of deliberation function trajectories across the sequence of questions within the task (but then, issues if order not randomized because question will be a confounder).

-- **Collecting new data or identifying similar datasets**: Apply the method to other think-aloud datasets or collect new data specifically designed to probe deliberation dynamics.
+- **Collecting new data or identifying similar datasets**: Apply the method to other think-aloud datasets or collect new data specifically designed to probe deliberation dynamics, in different tasks or types of reasoning.

 - **Participant profiling**: Investigate individual profiles or clusters of participants based on their trajectory patterns, identifying distinct reasoning styles or strategies.